MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/index.md

 ## Launch apps

-the [Launch an app with a URI](launch-app-with-uri.md) section details how to use a Uniform Resource Identifier (URI) to launch one app from another app.
+The [Launch an app with a URI](launch-app-with-uri.md) section details how to use a Uniform Resource Identifier (URI) to launch one app from another app.

 | Topic | Description |
 |-------|-------------|